 Highest Mount in Lower 48 States

-A permit is required to climb the mountain, due to it's popularity they limit the number of people allowed per day.
-As of 2008 they allow 60 overnight slots and 100 day hike slots.
+A permit is required to climb the mountain, due to its popularity they limit the number of people allowed per day.
+As of 2008, they allow 60 overnight slots and 100-day hike slots.
 The Inyo National Forest is the authority on issuing permits.
-To apply for a permit in advance there is lottery that is held in February, there is a per person reservation fee.
-If you didn't get lucky enough to land your preferred date in the lottery all permits that haven't been picked up do get released to walk in customers.
+To apply for a permit in advance there is a lottery that is held in February, there is a per person reservation fee.
+If you didn't get lucky enough to land your preferred date in the lottery all permits that haven't been picked up do get released to walk-in customers.
 For 2007 there was only ONE day that had no permits un-claimed.
-Also there is no reservation fee if you get a walk-up permit.
+Also, there is no reservation fee if you get a walk-up permit.

 Water is available at numerous places along the trail up until Trail Camp.
-There is no reason with carry more than a few liters of water except for the summit attempt as there is no water available past trail camp.
-Water should be treated, filtered or boiled before drinking.
+There is no reason for carrying more than a few liters of water except for the summit attempt as there is no water available past trail camp.
+Water should be treated, filtered, or boiled before drinking.

 Trail Mileages and Elevations

 This is a difficult hike.
 It would be insane to attempt this entire hike without prior experience hiking.